dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican.rst

 .. [#pip] **Pip** is a package management system used to install and manage software packages written in the programming language Python.
 Many packages can be found in the Python Package Index (PyPI): http://en.wikipedia.org/wiki/Pip_(Python)
 .. [#virtualenv] **virtualenv** is a tool to create isolated Python environments: http://www.virtualenv.org/en/latest/ & http://www.clemesha.org/blog/modern-python-hacker-tools-virtualenv-fabric-pip/
 .. [#virtualenvwrapper] **virtualenvwrapper** is a set of extensions to Ian Bicking’s ``virtualenv`` tool.
 Includes wrappers for creating & deleting virtual environments and managing development workflow, making it easier to work on more than one project at a time without introducing conflicts in their dependencies. http://virtualenvwrapper.readthedocs.org/en/latest/
+.. [#git] **Git** is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency: http://git-scm.com/

+- Link to: using incron, when I figure that out with virtualenvs post-